Patrice Lumumba: Visit to the United States

 Lumumba decided to travel to New York City in order to personally express the position of his government to the United Nations.
-Shortly before his departure, he announced that he had signed an economic agreement with a U.S. businessman who had created the Congo International Management Corporation (CIMCO).
+Shortly before his departure, he announced that he had signed an economic agreement with a US businessman who had created the Congo International Management Corporation (CIMCO).
 According to the contract (which had yet to be ratified by parliament), CIMCO was to form a development corporation to invest in and manage certain sectors of the economy.
 (Note: Kanza later said, "[Lumumba] didn't care ... as long as an American presented this contract.
 People like us tried to tell him not to sign.
 He signed and in his mind it was something very good for the Congo.")
 He also declared his approval of the second security council resolution, adding that "[Soviet] aid was no longer necessary" and announced his intention to seek technical assistance from the United States.
-On 22 July Lumumba left the Congo for New York City.
+On 22 July, Lumumba left the Congo for New York City.
 (Note: When Lumumba left the Congo Parliament went into recess.
 Upon his return, he recommended that the body remain in recess for three months so that its members could go on study tours.
 Parliament did not reconvene until September.)
 He and his entourage reached the United States two days later after brief stops in Accra and London.
 There they rendezvoused with his UN delegation at the Barclay Hotel to prepare for meetings with UN officials.
 Lumumba was focused on discussing the withdrawal of Belgian troops and various options for technical assistance with Dag Hammarskjöld.

 African diplomats were keen that the meetings would be successful; they convinced Lumumba to wait until the Congo was more stable before reaching any more major economic agreements (such as the CIMCO arrangement).
 Lumumba saw Hammarskjöld and other staff of the UN Secretariat over three days on 24, 25, and 26 July.
 Though Lumumba and Hammarskjöld were restrained towards one another, their discussions went smoothly.
 In a press conference, Lumumba reaffirmed his government's commitment to "positive neutralism".